akkoro/assemblylift/README.md

 It's still early days, so there's nothing in this repo right now which I would characterize as ergonomic.
 In terms of plans in this area, I intend for the tooling to abstract away as much of the underlying backend as possible (ie AWS vs Azure).

+# Building

+To build using your local Cargo installation, run
+`./build.rb build local {optional Cargo build args}`

+To generate a build of `bootstrap` to deploy to AWS Lambda, run
+`./build.rb build deploy (optional Cargo build args}`

+If using Ruby as a build front-end is problematic in your environment, please [file an issue](https://github.com/akkoro/assemblylift/issues/new?labels=bug)!

 # Roadmap

 ## 0.1